Phase 1 (completed)

 Status: CompletedTrial Details

-- This is a multicenter Phase 1b/2 study to assess the safety, tolerability and efficacy of subcutaneously administered SDX-7320 in combination with the standard dose and schedule of alpelisib (PIQRAY(R)) plus fulvestrant in postmenopausal women and men with advanced HR+/HER2- metastatic breast cancer with a mutation in the PIK3CA gene who have progressed after an initial treatment regimen of hormone therapy with or without a CDK4/6 targeted therapy.
+- This is a multicenter Phase 1b/2 study to assess the safety, tolerability and efficacy of subcutaneously administered SDX-7320 in combination with alpelisib (PIQRAY(R)) plus fulvestrant (triplet therapy) in postmenopausal women at risk for hyperglycemia with advanced or metastatic HR+/HER2- breast cancer with a mutation in the PIK3CA gene who have progressed after treatment with endocrine therapy plus a CDK 4/6 inhibitor.

 SynDevRx Expanded Access Policy

-SynDevRx has completed a Phase 1 study and is preparing to begin a Phase 1b/2 clinical study in post-menopausal HR+, Her2- metastatic breast cancer patients with the PIK3CA mutation in combination with standard of care treatment (Piqray, or other new agents).
-Patients at high risk for hyperglycemia with Piqray typically have baseline metabolic dysfunction.
-We are planning to begin enrollment in early 2021.
-Our clinical trials are managed by a team of medical experts and are designed to determine whether the investigational product is safe and effective.
+SynDevRx has completed a Phase 1 study and is preparing to begin a Phase 1b/2 clinical study in post-menopausal HR+, Her2- metastatic breast cancer patients with the PIK3CA mutation in combination with standard of care treatment (Piqray(R) and fulvestrant).
+Patients at risk for hyperglycemia with Piqray typically have baseline metabolic dysfunction, such as an HbA1c above 5.6%.
+We are planning to begin enrollment by mid 2022.
+Our clinical trials are managed by a team of medical experts and are designed to determine whether evexomostat is safe and effective when combined with standard-of-care treatment.
 These clinical trials will provide insight to the mechanism of action, safety and efficacy of our drug so that the benefits and risks can be adequately quantified, and to determine whether quality of life improvements can be considered against any potential adverse effects.
 The investigational new drug (IND) approval process ensures treatments have undergone rigorous clinical evaluation to determine whether the benefits outweigh the risks of treatment for the proposed use.
 Patients who are interested in participating in one of our trials are encouraged to discuss their specific needs with their oncologist/physician.
-Information regarding our ongoing clinical trials can be accessed at www.clinicaltrials.gov.
+Information regarding our clinical trials can be accessed at www.clinicaltrials.gov.

-Physicians seeking additional information regarding this Expanded Access Program for SDX-7320 should submit a request via email@example.com (telephone number 1-617-401-3110).
-SynDevRx considers providing access to our investigational drug SDX-7320 on a case-by-case basis, dependent on available drug supplies, the physician’s determination as to whether the potential benefit to the patient justifies the potential risks, and company resources.
+Physicians seeking additional information regarding Expanded Access for evexomostat (SDX-7320) should submit a request via firstname.lastname@example.org (telephone number 1-617-401-3110).
+SynDevRx considers providing access to our investigational drug evexomostat (SDX-7320) on a case-by-case basis, dependent on available drug supplies, the physician’s determination as to whether the potential benefit to the patient justifies the potential risks, and company resources.
 A requesting oncologist/physician should expect to receive a response acknowledging receipt of a request within 5 business days after a completed request has been received.

 The request for access to a SynDevRx investigational medicine can only be considered if the patient’s treating physician is committed to, and supportive of, the requested treatment.